How to Become a PTSD CounselorHow to Become a PTSD CounselorHow to Become a PTSD Counselor

 Post-traumatic stress disorder (PTSD) is the mental health condition that develops in some people who have experienced dangerous, frightening, or shocking events.
 Data from the National Center for PTSD notes that approximately 7% to 8% of the U.S. population will have PTSD at some point in their lives and that roughly 8 million adults struggle with PTSD in a given year.

 Students interested in pursuing a career that allows them to help individuals overcome trauma-related disorders such as PTSD should consider training to become a PTSD counselor.
-Completing a college degree in a related field, such as an online Bachelor of Arts in Psychology, is an important first step toward working in the field.
+Completing a college degree in a related field, such as a Bachelor of Arts in Psychology online, is an important first step toward working in the field.